AdventOfCode2022-Massey/advent-of-code-2022/README.md

 takes more than an hour for the two of us to solve a problem.

-Advent of Code is a fun exercise up to a point, and I thank the author and others involved for their work.
-Thanks also to `relsqui` for pointing me at this back in 2015.
+Advent of Code is a fun exercise up to a point, and we thank the author and others involved for their work.
+Thanks also to `relsqui` for pointing us at this back in 2015.

 ## Previously